BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/cruXipher.md

 Why did this happen??

-It's because of the `#` in the encoded text
+Well, it's because of the `#` in the base64 encoded text

-I found this weird actually, but then I wanted to find the reason why it was that way so I continued with my digging
+I found this weird actually, but then I wanted to find the reason why it was that way so I continued digging

 Checking the `/root` dir, I found a `.bash_history` file, just the same way I found one in the `/home` dir